+ FREE SHIPPING

 The pops arrive as unfrozen juice in plastic casing.
 Stick them in the freezer and in a few hours, youâve got Pickle Pops.

 18 Unfrozen Pickle Pops (freeze and eat).
 Net weight: 2 oz per pop.

 Only 6 calories per pop!

 SEE WHAT OTHERS ARE SAYING ABOUT PICKLE POPS:

 I first saw these pickle pops on an episode of Unwrapped months ago.
 Curiousity finally got the better of me and I ordered some.
 They arrived today in the mail and after about 4 hours in the freezer, I finally tried one.
 At first taste it was wierd!
 I'm used to a sweet fruity pop, so the salty pickle flavor made me smile and pucker just for a moment.
 After a while, the real pickle flavor (the juice is really squeezed from pickles) won me over and the coolness of the ice was quite refreshing.
 I even enjoyed the little bits of pickle found in the ice.
 I'll definitly be purchasing more of Bob's Pickle Pops as the warm summer approaches."

 Have a question about this item?
-Ask a product expert.
+Ask the Vendor.